11 Things Your Orthodontist Won’t Tell You

 Remember all those times you lied to your dentist or orthodontist when they asked if you’ve been flossing?
 Yeah… they knew you weren’t.
 “Those who do not brush and floss properly generally have a higher incidence of plaque calculus, gingivitis, and tooth decay,” says Dr. Chase.
 “A single day of forgetting to floss is damaging, but a week or a month of poor hygiene will result in swelling of the gums, bleeding and a foul odor.”
 (This is the easiest way to get rid of bad breath, according to a dentist.)

 Even if you don’t think your child needs orthodontics, get them checked out anyway

 Even if your children don’t show any signs of needing to see an orthodontist, you should really bring them in for a check-up no later than age seven.
-“If we see a patient early, and if a problem is detected, we can recommend treatment so that the permanent teeth have a good possibility of coming in properly,” according to Jackie Miller, DDS, an orthodontist in Washington, MO.
+“If we see a patient early, and if a problem is detected, we can recommend treatment so that the permanent teeth have a good possibility of coming in properly,” according to Jackie Miller, DDS, an orthodontist in Washington, Missouri.
 “An early visit to the orthodontist can prevent and help detect future problems.”
-(Here are some 11 dental etiquette rules everyone should follow.)
+Check out the 11 dental etiquette rules everyone should follow.

 If you smoke, your treatment might take longer

 In case you needed more of a reason to not smoke, it might actually cause you to need to make more trips to your orthodontist’s office.
 “Smokers give away their habit because of the excessive plaque that builds up on their teeth,” according to Dr. Chase.
 “This can have a big impact on orthodontic appliances used to straighten teeth and result in a longer treatment period.”
 Next, learn 13 things your dentist wants you to know.

 - Invisalign: “Living With Invisalign”

 - Matthew LoPresti, DDS, cosmetic dentist, Stamford, Connecticut